alphaxleonidas/DualShock-uinput/README.md

 ```
 ~/.venv/bin/python ds4input.py
 ```
-as the script looks for the controller directly on start.
+as the script looks for the controller directly on start else the script will just stop with an error.